jonnonz1/nz-statute-book/acts/public/2004/visiting-forces-act-2004.md

   (a) the wishes of the sending State; and
   (b) the terms of any applicable agreement.
 (4) When a direction referred to in subsection (3) takes effect, the following apply:
-  (a) the provisions of the Births, Deaths, Marriages, and Relationships Registration Act 1995, other than section 42(2)(a) (which requires the notification of a Registrar before a body is removed from New Zealand):
+  (a) the provisions of the Births, Deaths, Marriages, and Relationships Registration Act 1995, other than section 42(2)﻿(a) (which requires the notification of a Registrar before a body is removed from New Zealand):
   (b) the provisions of the Coroners Act 2006, except section 25 (which relates to viewing, touching, or remaining with or near the body).
-(5) The Births, Deaths, Marriages, and Relationships Registration Act 1995 applies in relation to a death to which subsection (1) applies only to the extent provided in subsection (4)(a).
+(5) The Births, Deaths, Marriages, and Relationships Registration Act 1995 applies in relation to a death to which subsection (1) applies only to the extent provided in subsection (4)﻿(a).
-(6) If a death has been reported to a coroner under section 15(2)(a) or section 16(2)(b) of the Coroners Act 2006 and the coroner is informed that a member of a visiting force, a member of its civilian component, or a dependant has been or may be charged with an offence against the service law of the sending State relating to the death or its circumstances, then, unless the Attorney-General otherwise directs, the following provisions apply:
+(6) If a responsible coroner in relation to a death is informed that a member of a visiting force, a member of its civilian component, or a dependant has been or may be charged with an offence against the service law of the sending State relating to the death or its circumstances, then, unless the Attorney-General otherwise directs, the following provisions apply:
   (a) if the coroner has not opened an inquiry into the death, he or she must not open an inquiry into the death until the criminal or disciplinary proceedings against the person have been finally concluded:
   (b) if an inquiry has been opened but is not then completed, the coroner must adjourn the inquiry until the criminal or disciplinary proceedings against the person have been finally concluded.
 (7) Subsection (6) does not prevent a coroner from— (a) taking evidence of the fact that the person has died, of the person’s identity, and of the place and date of death; or (b) providing information to a Registrar for the purpose of registering the death; or (c) authorising the release of the body.
+(8) In this section, responsible coroner has the meaning given in section 9 of the Coroners Act 2006.

 ### 20 Witnesses at inquest or inquiry
 (1) A member of a visiting force, a member of its civilian component, or a dependant is not a compellable witness for the purposes of an inquest or inquiry opened or proceeded with in accordance with section 19.